Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Concluding Remarks

 Mapping the $(\xi,\theta)$ parameter space revealed extended regions of enhanced and suppressed spreading governed by the interplay between hopping-amplitude imbalance and phase modulation.
 Regions of poor transport, identified through $\sigma_d/\sigma < 1$ for $\sigma_0=1$, provided the foundation for defining losing strategies in a Parrondo-type framework.
 Using these configurations, we constructed three alternation protocols, each formed by switching between two individually losing strategies at time intervals of $\pi/\omega$.
 For appropriately chosen $\omega$, the alternation protocols suppress localization, redistribute trapped probability, and achieve spreading rates that surpass those of both constituent strategies and the homogeneous lattice.
 This behavior underscores how temporal alternation between static defects can generate constructive interference patterns that enhance global transport.

 Overall, our findings demonstrate that defect engineering, phase control, and temporal alternation protocols constitute accessible resources for manipulating quantum states in CTQWs and improving their transport properties.
-The interplay of these mechanisms offers new avenues for steering quantum transport, designing quantum-walk-based algorithms, and developing controllable quantum network architectures.
-Extensions to multi-defect systems, higher-dimensional geometries, and explicitly time-dependent control protocols provide natural directions for future work.
+The interplay of these mechanisms offers new avenues for steering quantum transport, designing quantum-walk-based experiments, and developing controllable quantum network architectures.
+Extensions to multidefect systems, higher-dimensional geometries, and explicitly time-dependent control protocols provide natural directions for future work.